dustinlyons/nixos-config/README.md

 ├── common       # Shared configurations applicable to all systems ├── darwin       # MacOS and nix-darwin configuration ├── nixos        # My NixOS desktop-related configuration ├── overlays     # Drop an overlay file in this dir, and it runs.
-So far mainly patches.
+So far, mainly patches.
 └── vms          # VM-specific configs running in my home-lab
 ```